weyoss/redis-smq/docs/api/consumer.md

 - `message` *(mixed): Required.* Actual message body published by the producer

 - `cb(err)` *(function): Required.* Callback function.
-When called with an error argument the message is unacknowledged.
-Otherwise (if called without arguments) the message is acknowledged.
+When called with the error argument the message is unacknowledged.
+Otherwise (when called without arguments) the message is acknowledged.

 ```javascript
 class TestQueueConsumer extends Consumer {